YousefDewidar/RecipeManager/README.md

 ### Prerequisites

 - Clone this repository:

    ```bash
    git clone https://github.com/YousefDewidar/RecipeManager.git
    ```

 - Update the database connection in app.py to match your environment
+- Change YouServerName to match you server's name or use "." to use local server.

 ```bash
 server = "YourServerName"
 database = "recipe"